RonyAbecidan/ManTraNet-pytorch/README.md

 ## Where are the pre-trained weights coming from  ?

 - The authors have first pretrained the Image Manipulation Trace Feature Extractor with an homemade database containing 385 types of forgeries.
 Unfortunately, their database is not shared publicly.
+Then, they trained the ManTraNet with four types of synthetic data, i.e. copy-move, splicing, removal, and enhancement.

-- Then, they trained the ManTraNet with four types of synthetic data, i.e. copy-move, splicing, removal, and enhancement
+**_The pre-trained weights available in this repo are the results of these two trainings achieved by the authors_**

-The pre-trained weights available in this repo are the results of these two trainings achieved by the authors
+**Remarks** : I provide also a way to train ManTraNet in the demo notebook.
+Of course, to do it you need your own (relevant) dataset and, certainly play with some hyperparameters like the learning rate (see the details of the `ForgeryDetector` class in `mantranet.py` ).

 ## Dependency
 - **Pytorch** : 1.8.1